dustinrhollar/MapleEngine/README.md

-# Maple Terrain
+# Maple Engine

 ## About

-Maple terrain is an in-development terrain editor whose focus is on providing a variety of tools for generating and developing large landscapes.
+Maple engine is an in-development game engine whose focus is on providing a variety of tools for learning graphics and game engines.

 ## Compiling